statgenlmu/paper-coestimation/README.md

 # Joint Inference of Demography and Recent Positive Selection

-This repository contains the source code used for the analyses in the Publikation *Joint Inference of Demography and Recent Positive Selection*.
+This repository contains the source code used for the analyses in the manuscript *Joint Inference of Demography and Recent Positive Selection*.

 Content